- Pennsylvania's Power Library

 - 6 by 6 Kansas State Library

 6 by 6 is a parent-friendly early literacy program modeled after ECRR.
 They have many programming resources for storytime planning, including a bank of video clips modeling storytime best practices.
+Be sure to check out their RECIPE CARDS, downloadable handouts by age group for a wonderful variety of picturebooks!

 - Temple Infant and Child Lab